|Information on Courses

 Fred J. Emery passed away on April 29, 2015, at his home in Washington, DC.
 He is dearly missed by his colleagues, friends and family at The Regulatory Group, Inc. A Celebration of the life of Fred J. Emery will be held on June 14, 2015, at 2:00 PM at the University of Maryland Golf Course Clubhouse.

-In addition to TRG's Regulatory Courses and Agency Guidance Courses, TRG also conducts in-house Regulatory Training, Rulemaking Process briefings, Paperwork Reduction Act Compliance training, Privacy Act Compliance training, and Federal Administrative Process training.
+In addition to the specific courses advertised on TRG's website, TRG also conducts in-house courses on agencies' internal regulatory processes, and briefings and seminars on Paperwork Reduction Act, Privacy Act, and various aspects of the rulemaking process.
 Continuing Legal Education (CLE) credits are available for all training courses.